Latest funding announcements | August 2017

 MRFF Disbursements for 2016/17

 - $2 million to support new and existing Advanced Health Research and Translation Centres (AHRTCs) and the two soon-to-be-announced Centres for Innovation in Regional Health (CIRHs) to work together on national system-level initiatives.
 Of this amount, $225,000 has been allocated to the recently announced Dimantina Partners AHRTC, and $225,000 to the newly announced The SPHERE (Sydney Partnership for Health, Education, Research and Enterprise) AHRTC.
-Details of how the rest of the funding is to be allocated is expected as the new CIRHs are announced.
+A further $225,000 has been allocated to NSW Regional Health Partners, a freshly minted CIRH.

 - $10 million in funding will be provided to The Australian Prevention Partnership Centre (TAPCC) to generate effective low-cost solutions to address chronic disease and childhood obesity.